-There is a lot information that you need to know and we ask that you read it carefully before registering.
-If you are new to Driver's Ed or you have gone though it before, a lot has changed.
+There is a lot of information that you need to know and we ask that you read it carefully before registering.
+If you are new to Driver's Ed or you have been through it before, a lot has changed.
 We share this info with you so you understand the process start to finish.
 Please scroll down and read carefully.

 Approved Driver Safety Course $390.00

 What is required to take this course?Valid Nebraska Learner's Permit or School Learner's Permit required *Must be 18 years or younger with valid Learner's or School Permit

 are two different permits for teens between the ages of 14-17,